lacoseismic/nshmp-haz/docs/Model-Files.md

 ```

 If the `value` member is absent, then the branch `id` is also the `value`.
 Logic tree weights must
 sum to one.
 Examples of logic trees present in a hazard model are described below.
+An `id` or
+`value` member value in ALL_CAPS indicates the value is one of a fixed number of options commonly
+referred to as an enum.

 ### Source Model Logic Trees